Krissy93/meta-workstations-project/docs/Gestures Node.md

 - The _box coordinates_ of each hand gestures recognized in the picture;
 - The _object class_ of each hand gesture;
 - The _confidence score_ of each hand gesture.

-We filter out predictions with confidence score **lower than 80%** as a safety measure, since Object Detectors are noisy (meaning that they tend to recognize a lot of objects in the image, usually wrong).
+We filter out predictions as a safety measure, since Object Detectors are noisy (meaning that they tend to recognize a lot of objects in the image, usually wrong).
+The filtering procedure is the following:
+- if we read more than 2 gestures, only the ones with maximum score are retained;
+- we check the gesture labels obtained according to the `/command_request` received from the State Machine node.
+This also filters out same hand gestures automatically;
+- if the pair survived the filtering, we store its numerical command value in a vector.
+If this vector is filled up with the same unique numerical values up to a certain threshold (good values are from 7 to 10), the composed gesture is valid and is written in the `/command_response` topic.
+Basically this assures that the same gesture is read from 7 to 10 times consecutively without a wrong gesture reading in-between.

 ## Gestures
 We defined a set of single-hand gestures as represented in the figure.